 Birth Injuries Caused By Medical Negligence

 Making a compensation claim for birth injuries involves a highly specialised knowledge of medical negligence.
 Birth injuries can be highly complex, time intensive, and particularly stressful for the family concerned.
 Determining what is medical negligence with birth injuries and what is an acceptable risk of the birth process can actually be surprisingly difficult.
-Medical negligence claims for compensation are possible with birth injuries to a newborn child, such as Erb’s Palsy, Cerebral Palsy and fractures sustained by a forceps delivery.
+Medical negligence claims for compensation are possible with birth injuries to a newborn child, such as Erb’s Palsy, Cerebral Palsy, Spina Bifida, Hip Displysia and fractures sustained by a forceps delivery.

-A birth injury compensation solicitor should be consulted for advice about what is medical negligence when a mother is injured during childbirth, as it may be possible to claim compensation when these have been caused by the negligence of an attending obstetrician.
+A medical negligence solicitor should be consulted for advice about what is medical negligence when a mother is injured during childbirth, as it may be possible to claim compensation for birth injuries.

 Claiming Compensation for an Infection Contracted in Hospital